 Nobutaka Emura (Nobu) is a passionate cinematographer from Nagoya, Japan.

 He earned his MFA in Film Production from the USC School of Cinematic Arts, reflecting his deep dedication to visual storytelling that elevates emotion and character.
-Whether working with LED volumes, handheld setups, or orchestrating dynamic lighting, Nobu always aims to serve the story first.

 In 2023, he received the USC First Look Faculty Cinematography Award for In Nomine Patris, which he shot as Director of Photography—recognizing his artistic vision and technical excellence.
+With over 10 short films to his credit, he recently filmed a documentary for the global entertainment agency, HYBE and Japan's major network, ABEMA TV.

 Previously in Japan, Nobu worked as a Camera Operator and Assistant in both Tokyo and Los Angeles.
 He shot weekly TV news for Tokyo MX and contributed to live sports broadcasts and artists concerts across Japan, China, and South Korea.